Skip to main content

 Housing Accommodations

 There is a two-year residency requirement for all new students attending Johns Hopkins University.
 At JHU we provide comparable, convenient, and accessible housing to students with disabilities.
-Housing accommodations can be requested while recognizing that the purpose of on-campus living is not for studying or alleviating all fears, anxiety, stress, or discomfort.
+Housing accommodations can be requested to provide necessary access while recognizing that the purpose of on-campus living is multi-faceted, and not intended as a primary space for studying nor alleviating all fears, anxiety, stress, or discomfort.

 Common Housing Accommodations

-Eligible students must meet the posted deadlines and follow all policies related to the housing selection process.
-SDS shares disability accommodation approvals with On Campus Living for appropriate student placement.
-SDS articulates conditions necessary for a student’s access and does not dictate specific placement (e.g., a preferred building/room).
+To be eligible, students must meet the posted deadlines and follow all policies related to the housing selection process.
+When supported, SDS communicates accommodations to the Office of Campus Living for placement of the student.
+SDS will articulate conditions necessary for a student’s access but does not dictate specific placement (i.e., a preferred building/room).

-To request disability related accommodations or services, all students must follow the University wide SDS procedure for Getting Started.
+1. To request disability related accommodations or services, all students must follow the University wide procedure for Getting Started.

-Apply for housing through the Birdhouse (Housing Portal) by submitting your completed housing application.
-On the Birdhouse, make sure to select “yes” when answering “Are you requesting additional accommodations?” on the step labeled “My Additional Housing Needs.”
+2. Apply for housing through the Online Housing Portal by submitting your completed housing application.
+On the Online Housing Portal, make sure to select “yes” when answering “Are you requesting additional accommodations?” on the step labeled “My Additional Housing Needs.”

-All requests for accommodated housing and supplemental documentation must be received by the Student Disability Services Office no later than 5:00PM EST on XXXXX.
-Please note you must still submit your Housing Contract online through the Housing Portal by 5:00PM EST on XXXXXX.
+All requests for accommodated housing and supplemental documentation must be received by the Student Disability Services Office no later than 5:00PM EST on [Winter Deadline to be Confirmed].
+Please note you must still submit your Housing Contract online through the Housing Portal by 5:00PM EST on [Winter Deadline to be Confirmed].

 Dining Accommodations

 Meal plans are required for all students living in University Housing.
 Hopkins Dining strives to create an inclusive eating environment by curating menus that meet the needs of the diverse student body.
-Students with food allergies or other medically- based dietary needs that may qualify as disabilities under the ADA.
+Students with food allergies or other medically-based dietary needs that may qualify as disabilities under the ADA.
 Meal plans offered by JHU to students, like any other benefit, may be subject to reasonable modifications for students with disabilities.
 Determinations as to whether a student’s food allergies or dietary needs constitute a disability are to be made on a case-by-case basis.
-To request disability related accommodations or services, all students must follow the University wide procedure for Getting Started.

 Common Dining Accommodations